Breeding Great Crested Newts Confirmed at Cutacre’s Restored Ponds

 With its prominent, wavy crest, the great crested newt, also known as the 'warty newt', looks like a mini dinosaur!
 This protected species favours clean ponds during the breeding season…

-Wildlife and a wealth of wildflowers are reclaiming this former railway-line near Preston.
+Butterflies, bees, birds and a wealth of stunning wildflowers are reclaiming this former railway-line near Preston.

 Whether found in a garden or part of an agricultural landscape, ponds are oases of wildlife worth investigating.
 Even small ponds can support a wealth of species and collectively, ponds play a key…